This was one of my first photographic projects that tried to show homeless gypsies’ way of life in Bucharest, Romania,

 2006.
 The main goal of meeting these families was to document their nomadic life, along with trying to convince a 14 years old boy to not abandon school.

-On a cold February day in 2006, I was introduced by a social assistant, Mihai Moldovan, to eight gypsy families living in improvised barracks, on a vacant land surrounded by communist blocks in Bucharest, sector 3.
-Kids, cats and rags altogether, no electricity or running water.
+On a cold February day, I was introduced by a social assistant, Mihai Moldovan, to eight gypsy families living in improvised barracks, on a vacant land surrounded by communist blocks in Bucharest, sector 3.
+Kids, cats, and rags altogether, no electricity or running water.
 The fire was made with abandoned furniture that was hardly heating the smoked thin walls.

-There were new faces every time I visited.
-The relationships among them were disconcerting: mothers and daughters were having children that were the same age.
+During the six months that I visited them, there were always new faces.
+The relationships between them were disconcerting: mothers and daughters were having children that were the same age.
 Sometimes they were sharing the same man.
-Titina, 40 years old, thin as a shadow, had lost the baby I had seen last winter, and was now pregnant again.
+Titina, 40 years old, thin as a shadow, lost the baby I had seen the previous winter, and was now pregnant again.
 She greedily smoked and asked me to take a photo with her and her lover, a young man that could have been easily her son.

-The kids we were going to the barracks for gave up school one by one, despite our help and efforts.
-Education just not seemed their interest .
-Poverty was reigning, but it was sometimes demolished by paradoxes: they all had new mobile phones, ate their soup from an elegant soup tureen, women used olive oil for cooking and loudly declared they would never work, as men were supposed to feed the whole family.
+The kids ended up giving up school one by one, despite our efforts.
+Poverty was reigning, but it was sometimes demolished by paradoxes: they all had new mobile phones, ate their soup from an elegant soup tureen, women used olive oil for cooking, and were loudly declaring they would never work, as men were supposed to feed the whole family.
 I was struck with the poor management of their very small income.

 I gave them photos that brought a smile on their preoccupied faces.
-The last images I took were of numbered empty concrete barracks, Titina quitely smoking and setting fire for dinner.
+The last images I took were of numbered empty concrete barracks, Titina quietly smoking and setting fire to cook the dinner.
 And a flock of birds flying down over the deserted camp, almost touching our heads.